The best internet security software of 2018

 Going beyond the call of duty

-Avast is well known for its excellent free antivirus product, and its paid-for Internet Security starts at $47.99 (around £35, AU$65) per year for one PC.
-In addition to the core antivirus/antimalware product you get router security, browser clean-up, password management, sandboxed downloads, DNS hijacking protection, secure browsing and anti-spam.
+Avast is well known for its excellent free product, and its paid-for Internet Security starts at $47.99 (around £35, AU$65) per year for one PC.
+In addition to the core antimalware product you get router security, browser clean-up, password management, sandboxed downloads, DNS hijacking protection, secure browsing and anti-spam.
 It’s a very good product but it can’t help but look awfully expensive when everybody else appears to be offering double-digit discounting.

 Rebranded but with the same solid protection

-Panda Security’s free antivirus tool has its supporters (it’s in our list of the best, for example), offering effective protection against threats but without offering too much in the way of added extras.
+Panda Security’s free tool has its supporters (it’s in our list of the best, for example), offering effective protection against threats but without offering too much in the way of added extras.

 Panda Dome (re-branded from Panda Global Protection) alleviates that issue by providing all of the company’s security tools into a single suite.
 What you get included depends on whether you opt for the Essential, Advanced, Complete or Premium options.